Dmitry Orlov’s winner gives the Capitals a wild overtime win over the Penguins

 Orlov tied the score at 2 when he knocked in a rebound on the power play with 3:47 left in the first.
 Conor Sheary had the initial rush chance, which was stopped by Penguins goalie Tristan Jarry, but Orlov pounced on the puck in front.

-Here’s what to know from the Capitals’ win:
+Here’s what else to know from the Capitals’ win:

 Goal disallowed

-With the Capitals trailing 3-2 about seven minutes into the second period, it appeared Dowd had scored his second goal of the night with a deflection in front.
+With the Capitals trailing 3-2 about seven minutes into the second period, it appeared Dowd had scored his second goal of the night on a deflection in front.
 But Pittsburgh challenged, citing goaltender interference, and the officials agreed.

 Video review determined Dowd had “significant presence in the crease,” which impaired Jarry’s “ability to play his position to his goal.”
 Dowd was tussling in front of the goal with Penguins defenseman Chad Ruhwedel and didn’t seem to make significant contact with Jarry.